Travel insurance for Vanuatu

 Cruise cover

-There are several ways you can void your travel insurance or situations where your insurer may not compensate you.
+There are several situations where your insurer may not compensate you.
 Though this will largely depend on your specific policy, there are some common exclusions across the board that insurers may not cover, including:

 • Incidents that occur before you purchase a policy.
 For example, if you purchase your cover after a volcanic eruption, you may not be covered for any disruptions relating to this incident.